American Petroleum Institute: Public relations and lobbying

-In January 2012, the American Petroleum Institute launched the voter education campaign - Vote 4 Energy.
+In January 2012, the American Petroleum Institute launched the voter education campaign – Vote 4 Energy.
 The campaign says that increased domestic energy production can create jobs, increase government revenue, and provide U.S. energy security.
 The Vote 4 Energy campaign does not promote any specific candidate or party, but rather provides voters with energy information to equip them to evaluate candidates on the federal and local levels and make decisions in favor of domestic energy on Election Day.
-The main components of the Vote 4 Energy campaign include the website - Vote4Energy.org - and social media communities, along with a series of advertisements and events around the country.
+The main components of the Vote 4 Energy campaign include the website – Vote4Energy.org – and social media communities, along with a series of advertisements and events around the country.
 The Vote 4 Energy campaign was criticized for presenting misleading arguments about the relationship between oil production and jobs whilst ignoring the potentially catastrophic consequences of increased fossil fuel consumption on the Earth's climate.

 The API successfully pushed for an end to a ban on American oil exports on the grounds that the ban increased demand for Russian and Iranian oil, thereby benefiting the unfriendly regimes in these countries.
 Critics noted that many of its member companies continued to maintain ongoing business in these countries whilst the lobbying campaign was in progress, leading to accusations of hypocrisy.
 Furthermore, the API's campaigns have been criticized for advocating policies that are likely to exacerbate global warming and its associated problems.
 The API has repeatedly funded conservative groups that deny the reality of anthropogenic global warming in spite of the overwhelming scientific consensus that it presents a serious problem for the planet.

 It has many front groups, including the NH Energy Forum that in August 2011 hosted a New Hampshire event for Republican presidential candidate Rick Perry.

 In March 2022, the Climate Committee of the API reportedly approved a draft proposal urging Congress to pass a carbon tax on fossil fuels.
 The draft proposal is subject to further approval by the API Executive Committee.
 The proposal calls for gasoline wholesalers, power plants and others to pay a tax of $35 to $50 per ton of carbon dioxide generated by the fossil fuel they sell or use.
 The proposal drew criticism amid coincident high prices at the pump and elsewhere.
-In June 2021, in a sting operation carried out by Unearthed, Keith McCoy, senior lobbyist for ExxonMobil, revealed that the company was 'for a carbon tax' because 'it gives us a talking point'.
+In June 2021, in a sting operation carried out by Unearthed, senior ExxonMobil lobbyist Keith McCoy revealed that the company was 'for a carbon tax' because 'it gives us a talking point'.
 In reality, McCoy stated, a carbon tax 'is not gonna happen'.